AbdomenAtlas: A Large-Scale, Detailed-Annotated, & Multi-Center Dataset for Efficient Transfer Learning and Open Algorithmic Benchmarking: and Related Datasets

 The TotalSegmentator dataset \citep{wasserthal2022totalsegmentator} includes 1,228 CT volumes, focusing on whole-body segmentation of 117 anatomical structures.
 Derived from the University Hospital Basel, it features diverse cases, covering different ages, pathologies, scanners, body parts, and sequences.

 However, there are three main issues with TotalSegmentator: \textit{(1) CT Volumes Quality}: The CT volumes in TotalSegmentator are of lower quality due to resizing from the original 512$\times$512 resolution down to approximately 300$\times$300 to ease the data transfer.
 This resizing process inevitably results in the loss of fine-grained information.
-In contrast, \ourdataset\ provides CT volumes in their original resolution, totaling 1.8 TB, and we have made every effort to ease the data transfer, such as using Huggingface, Dropbox, Google Drive, and Baidu Wangpan. \textit{(2) Annotation Quality}: TotalSegmentator has low-quality annotations for some classes, especially tubular structures like the intestine and colon as exemplified in \figureautorefname~\ref{fig:annotation_standard}, and skeletal structures like ribs and vertebrae.
-While TotalSegmentator only uses semi-automatic labeling, we manually annotated 5,246 CT volumes in \ourdataset\ before using semi-automatic methods for the remaining, representing a significantly greater effort.
+In contrast, \ourdataset\ provides CT volumes in their original resolution, totaling 1.8 TB, and we have made every effort to ease the data transfer, such as using Huggingface, Dropbox, Google Drive, and Baidu Wangpan. \textit{(2) Annotation Quality}: While TotalSegmentator only uses semi-automatic labeling, we manually annotated 5,246 CT volumes in \ourdataset\ before using semi-automatic methods for the remaining, representing a significantly greater effort.
 Moreover, the annotations in TotalSegmentator were revised by two radiologists with three and six years of experience respectively.
-In contrast, our team includes a more experienced group of ten radiologists with three to 15 years of experience. \textit{(3) Label Generation Procedure}: The labels in TotalSegmentator were largely produced by a single nnU-Net re-trained continually as shown in Figure 1b in \citet{wasserthal2022totalsegmentator}.
+In contrast, our team includes a more experienced group of ten radiologists with three to 15 years of experience.
+The comparison between TotalSegmentator and \ourdataset\ for hard-to-segment anatomical structures, such as the colon, is exemplified in \figureautorefname~\ref{fig:annotation_standard}. \textit{(3) Label Generation Procedure}: The labels in TotalSegmentator were largely produced by a single nnU-Net re-trained continually as shown in Figure 1b in \citet{wasserthal2022totalsegmentator}.
 Depending solely on nnU-Net could introduce a potential label bias favoring the nnU-Net architecture.
 This is evidenced by findings where nnFormer, UNETR, and Swin UNETR were all outperformed by nnU-Net and models building upon nnU-Net in TotalSegmentator \citep{huang2023stu}.
 To mitigate this bias, \ourdataset\ employed three different architectures (Swin UNETR, U-Net, and nnU-net) during the semi-automatic annotation procedure.